 Administrations will normally specify which coding protocols can be used for the applications that they authorise.
 Manufacturers of 406 MHz beacons should contact the appropriate national authorities to determine how beacons should be coded for each country.
-The document C/S S.007 "Handbook of Regulations on 406 MHz and 121.5 MHz Beacons", which is annually updated by the Cospas-Sarsat Secretariat, provides a list of points of contact (including addresses and telephone numbers) for beacon matters in a number of countries.
+The document C/S S.007 "Handbook of Beacon Regulations", which is annually updated by the Cospas-Sarsat Secretariat, provides a list of points of contact (including addresses and telephone numbers) for beacon matters in a number of countries.